neondatabase/psql-describe/README.md

 * Implement cancel/abort
 * Show results as they come in (especially for long and complex stuff like `\d+ *`)
-* Get rid of all null-terminated strings, for better performance

 ## Tests